 Book Review: “Lotería” by Cynthia Pelayo

 Håfa adai and welcome to spooky season, my favorite month of the year!
 Throughout October 2024, I will publish reviews for works of horror, suspense, and the supernatural.
-There are five Wednesdays this month!
+Each book review will be followed by a brief history of Halloween.
 For this month’s bonus post, I will share my fifth spooky pick for October 2024: Lotería, by Cynthia Pelayo.

 This book review consists of two parts: a spoiler-free plot summary and my thoughts on the story.
 In the second part, I give my personal rating and break down the setting and worldbuilding, storytelling, cast of characters, and themes.
 There may be some lightweight spoilers—such as how characters interact with each other and the world around them—but I will not give away any major plot twists or endings.
 I want to share my opinions of the book and maybe encourage you to purchase a copy of your own.